remodlai/Flowise/memory-bank/system-patterns.md

     3.  **New `Remodl-Platform` Repository:** A new, separate Git repository will house the primary Remodl AI Platform application(s).
 This new repository will consume the `@remodl/*` packages as versioned dependencies.
     4.  **TypeScript Path Mapping/Aliasing:** Within the `Remodl-Platform` repository, TypeScript `paths` or bundler aliases will be used to allow for cleaner import paths (e.g., importing from `components` while actually using `@remodl/core-components`).
 -   **Benefits:** This approach provides maximum isolation, customization freedom for the platform, clear ownership, and independent release cycles, while still allowing for controlled incorporation of valuable upstream Flowise updates via the integration repository.

+### 6.7.
+Platform Context Propagation into Chat Flows

+-   **Objective:** To enable Remodl Core chat flows to be aware of the specific Remodl AI Platform end-user interacting with them, allowing for personalized and context-aware behavior within the flow.
+-   **Pattern:**
+    1.  **Platform User Authentication:** The end-user authenticates with the Remodl AI Platform UI (e.g., via Supabase Auth), obtaining a platform-specific JWT containing user claims.
+    2.  **JWT via `overrideConfig`:** When the platform UI or its backend/API Gateway initiates a Remodl Core chat flow execution (e.g., via `POST /api/v1/predictions/{chatflow_id}`), it includes the end-user's JWT string within the `overrideConfig` payload (e.g., `overrideConfig: { "user_platform_jwt": "eyJ..." }`).
+This call to Remodl Core is authenticated using a Remodl Core API Key (machine-to-machine).
+    3.  **Chat Flow Processing:**
+        *   An input node within the chat flow is configured to receive the `user_platform_jwt` value from `overrideConfig`.
+        *   This JWT string is then passed to a "Custom Function" node within the chat flow.
+        *   The Custom Function node contains JavaScript logic to:
+            *   Decode the JWT payload (e.g., using a library like `jwt-decode`).
+            *   Extract relevant claims (e.g., platform user ID, roles, preferences).
+            *   Make these claims available as outputs for use by downstream nodes in the chat flow.
+-   **Benefits:**
+    *   Allows chat flows to personalize responses or behavior based on the platform user.
+    *   Enables chat flows to make decisions or fetch further user-specific data by leveraging the extracted claims.
+    *   Maintains a separation of concerns: Remodl Core authenticates the calling service via its API key, while the JWT provides end-user context for the flow's internal logic.
+-   **Security Considerations:**
+    *   **JWT Verification:** The primary validation (signature check, expiry, etc.) of the end-user's JWT should ideally occur at the API Gateway or the platform backend *before* the JWT is passed to Remodl Core.
+    *   If the Custom Function node within Flowise needs to *re-verify* the JWT signature (for defense-in-depth), it would require secure access to the appropriate public key or shared secret, which needs careful management within the custom function's execution environment.
+For many use cases, relying on the upstream (gateway/platform backend) validation is sufficient, and the custom function only decodes the already validated token.
+    *   Sensitive claims extracted from the JWT should be handled carefully within the chat flow and not unnecessarily exposed or logged.
+-   **Caveat:** This pattern is the current design decision and may be updated or refined as the platform evolves.

+### 6.8.
+Data Tenancy Strategy for Core Remodl Engine Entities

+-   **Objective:** To ensure that key data entities within Remodl Core can be associated with platform-level contexts such as `Application`, `Organization`, and `User (Platform User / Creator)`, enabling multi-tenancy, proper data scoping, and contextual filtering.
+-   **General Approach:** Add `applicationId` (uuid), `organizationId` (uuid), and `userId` (uuid) columns to relevant Remodl Core tables.
+The nullability of `organizationId` and `userId` will depend on the specific entity and its relationship to these contexts.
+The `applicationId` on these entities will generally be non-nullable (potentially defaulting to a generic platform application ID if no specific app context is available during creation, with this default being handled by application logic).

+-   **Specific Entity Decisions:**

+    *   **`ApiKey` Table (`apikey`):**
+        *   `applicationId`: **NOT NULLABLE**.
+Links the `ApiKey` to a specific Remodl AI Platform Application.
+This is its primary platform scope.
+        *   `organizationId`: **NULLABLE**.
+Can represent the organization that owns the application or provisioned the key (for administrative tracking).
+        *   `userId`: **NULLABLE**.
+Can represent the platform user who created/owns this `ApiKey` instance (for administrative tracking).
+        *   `id` column type to be aligned to `uuid` (from `varchar(20)` in entity) to match migration.
+        *   `createdDate` column to be added (via `@CreateDateColumn()`).
+        *   *Runtime operational context* (specific user/org for a given API call) is passed via `overrideConfig`, not stored directly on the `ApiKey` for every call.

+    *   **`ChatFlow` Table (`chat_flow`):**
+        *   `applicationId`: **NOT NULLABLE**.
+Every chat flow belongs to a platform Application.
+Application logic will ensure population, using a default platform application ID (`3b702f3b-5749-4bae-a62e-fb967921ab80`) if no other context is available.
+        *   `organizationId`: **NOT to be added directly.** A chat flow's organizational context is derived through its parent Application's association with an Organization.
+        *   `userId`: **NULLABLE**.
+Represents the Platform User who created the chat flow.
+Can be NULL for system/template flows.
+        *   The existing `apikeyid` column's role needs to be considered in light of these changes (potential deprecation or repurposing for audit).

+    *   **`DocumentStore` Table (`document_store`):**
+        *   `applicationId`: **NOT NULLABLE**.
+Must belong to a platform Application.
+        *   `organizationId`: **NULLABLE**.
+If NULL, it's a universal/global store for the application.
+If populated, it's specific to that organization within the application.
+        *   `userId`: **NULLABLE**.
+Platform User who created/manages this document store configuration.

+    *   **`Credential` Table (`credential`):**
+        *   `applicationId`: **NOT NULLABLE**.
+Credentials will be associated with a specific platform Application.
+        *   `organizationId`: **NULLABLE**.
+Allows for application-global credentials (NULL orgId) or organization-specific credentials within an application.
+        *   `userId`: **NULLABLE**.
+Platform User who created/registered the credential.